FayCarsons/ocaml-joy/README.md

 ![spiral](/tutorial-spiral.png)

-This is how we build more complex shapes out of the simple primitives and transformations in the library.
+This is how we build more complex shapes out of the simple joy_shapes and transformations in the library.
 It may look a little intimidating if you are new to functional programming, let me break it down.

 `repeat` takes three arguments.
-The first is the number of iterations, or how many shapes you willl end up with, the second is the transformation you want to apply, and the last is the initial primitive.
+The first is the number of iterations, or how many shapes you willl end up with, the second is the transformation you want to apply, and the last is the initial joy_shape.

-It takes that initial primitive, applies the transformation you gave it, then *take the result of that* and applies the tranformation to *that*, repeatedly the number of times specified with the first argument, and put them all together (more on this later).
+It takes that initial joy_shape, applies the transformation you gave it, then *take the result of that* and applies the tranformation to *that*, repeatedly the number of times specified with the first argument, and put them all together (more on this later).
 You can think of it like a `fold`/`reduce` operation over